 - Kitchen: Somerled House

-- Dining Companions: Wes, Karen H, Dave, Deniz, Serrana, Nicholas, and Enzo
+- Dining Companions: Brad, Deniz, Karen H, Dave, Matty, Serrana, Nicholas, and Enzo

 I picked this salad while standing in the grocery store in Machias, Maine, trying desperately to find all the ingredients for some salad or vegetable from The Book.
 Oddly, though they didn't have a big selection of produce, they did have chicory.
 So I figured I would make this salad while I had the opportunity.
 I was skeptical about it -- chicory is a very bitter green, and bitter greens are never my favorite.
 But actually this salad was better than I expected.
 Cutting the center stems from the chicory leaves made them less intensely bitter.
 The sweetness of the oranges also helped offset the bitterness.
 The dressing was very nice -- it was a simple red wine vinaigrette with mustard, but it complemented the greens quite well.
 The blanched and marinated red onions were visually appealing, and definitely a better choice than raw red onions would have been, both in terms of flavor and texture.
 Overall it was a pretty good salad.
 It was still very bitter -- too bitter for my personal taste -- but for a salad centered around chicory, I thought it was good.

 After an inexcusably long silence, I am back.
 The last few days have been crazy.
 On Friday, five of us crawled back in the little Honda Civic hatchback to drive the 7 hours from the fabulous house in Maine back to Boston.
 We arrived late Friday evening.
 Saturday morning Matty and I took an early flight back to Columbus, where we spent the day attending 10-year high school reunion activities (his, not mine).
 Sunday morning we drove the four hours from Columbus back to Bloomington.
 Then I spent the rest of the day taking care of the final administrative details for my class so that I was ready to teach this morning.